 Great cold brew starts with great coffee.
 One of the best beans for cold brew comes from Tiny Footprint coffee.
 Not only does it make great coffee, but it is a carbon negative company and your purchase helps reforest the cloud forest in Ecuador.

 Keep your Coffee Beans Fresh for Longer

 Coffee beans are best used within the first few weeks after roasting.
 Prolong the bean’s freshness and optimum taste with a vacuum sealing storage container.
 Not only does it keep oxygen out, but it allows for the coffee to de-gas carbon dioxide.
-This award winning coffee container is trusted by professional coffee companies and comes in 3 different sizes.
+This post rounds up my top 5 picks for coffee storage.

 Burr Grinder for Consistently Coarse Ground Coffee